 Wine: Trossos Tros Blanc 2011 Magnum, Portal del Priorat

-Another example of molecular cuisine, as well as a blending of Spanish and Swiss styles, Cruz took 6 cheeses from Switzerland and recreated them as soft, delicate spheres.
+Another example of molecular cuisine, as well as the blending of Spanish and Swiss styles, Cruz used 6 cheeses from Switzerland.
+More specifically, he recreated them as soft, delicate spheres.
 Here are the cheeses he selected for this dish:

 - Der Wilde von Walde